 Archival Research on Civil War Blockade Runners (USA) Barto Arnold (INA) The Denbigh was a Civil War blockade runner lost at Galveston, Texas in 1865.
 Post-excavation research this year will focus on National Archive records and documentary sources, providing context for these vessels and the trade in which they engaged.
 Further Denbigh Project publications are planned.

-Underwater Survey in Fourni (Greece)
+Underwater Survey in Fournoi (Greece)

 Peter Campbell (British School at Rome) and George Koutsouflakis (Greek Ephorate of Underwater Antiquities) In three seasons, archaeologists have discovered an impressive 53 shipwrecks and one submerged settlement in this survey.
-The Fourni Channel is the safest of three north-south sailing routes in the eastern Aegean Sea, resulting in a large volume of traffic passing the archipelago.
+The Fournoi Channel is the safest of three north-south sailing routes in the eastern Aegean Sea, resulting in a large volume of traffic passing the archipelago.
 This year, they will undertake 3D mapping of each site, artifact collection, and multibeam remote sensing.
 INA is delighted to lend support to this important project!
-Learn more here: Fourni Underwater Survey.
+Learn more here: Fournoi Underwater Survey.

 Underwater Archaeology of Roman Kaukana (Italy)

 Massimo Capulli (University of Udine)